kj89/kjnodes-gitbook/docs/testnet/celestia/upgrade/README.md

 {% endhint %}

 {% hint style='warning' %}
-Currently there are no upgrades available for mocha!
+Currently there are no upgrades available for blockspacerace-0!
 {% endhint %}